-Model Content Revised Date: 04/13/2023
+Model Content Revised Date: 05/13/2024

 [[CUname]] (Credit Union) utilizes electronic fund transfer services (EFT) to manage cash resources more efficiently.
-Specifically, the Credit Union may use the FedWire FEDLINE, FedNOW system and/or RTP System to transfer funds related to its own operations and to transfer funds on behalf of its members.
-The Credit Union also provides other electronic services to members, such as automatic teller machines, telephone audio response, and debit cards.
+Specifically, the Credit Union may use the FedWire FEDLINE, FedNOW system and/or RTP System (Real Time Payments) to transfer funds related to its own operations and to transfer funds on behalf of its members.
+The Credit Union also provides other electronic services to members, such as person-to-person (P2P) transactions, automatic teller machine transfers, telephone audio response transfers, debit cards for point-of-sale transfers, and bill payment services.

-The purpose of this procedure is to ensure quality internal controls and minimize the inherent risks associated with various EFT systems.
+The purpose of this procedure is to ensure quality internal controls and minimize the inherent risks associated with various EFT systems and transactions.
 Systems covered include any transfer of funds initiated through an electronic terminal, telephonic instrument, computer, or magnetic tape that orders, instructs, or authorizes the Credit Union or any other financial institution to debit or credit an account.
 The Board will periodically assess the risks associated with EFT.

 The Credit Union will also comply with the applicable laws and regulations governing these transactions, which includes the Bank Secrecy Act, Uniform Commercial Code (UCC) Article 4A, Regulation E, Regulation CC, and Regulation J.